MonikaFJ/CarND-Advanced-Lane-Lines/writeup.md

 Input to the pixel identification function is the binary warped image.

 There are two different techniques that I used to detect the line pixels.

+##### No prior knowledge about the position of the line
 First one is used when there is no prior knowleadge about the position of the line.
 The process consist of following steps:
 1. Create histogram from the bottom of the picture and identify the peaks to find where the lines start.
 I decided to additionally use smoothing to get better results.
 1. Split image into 9 segments, in each segments look for line pixels that are within the region of interest originating from the average position of pixels detected in previous segment (in case of the first segment it originates from histogram peaks) (see image below) If there is not enough valid pixels in the segment, the next segment will be detected with histogram.